mnit-rtmc/iris/docs/dms.md

 ## Composing Messages

+When a DMS is selected, a few things happen:
+- the sign's location is displayed
+- the current message is rendered
+- the [message pattern] selector is populated with messages for sign groups containing the DMS and containing **NO** [action tags]
+- if no pattern contains a text rectangle for composing with sign text, an "empty" pattern is provided

-When a DMS is selected, the current message is displayed along with location information.
-A [message pattern] selector is populated with messages for sign groups containing the DMS.
-When a pattern is selected, a series of _Sign Text_ selectors is populated with messages from the message library, one for each line of the pattern.
+When a pattern is selected, a series of _Sign Text_ selectors is populated with messages from the message library, depending on the text rectangles of that pattern.
+The message preview is updated as the message is being composed.
+Once complete, pressing the **Send** button will put the message onto the DMS.

+[action tags]: action_plans.html#dms-action-tags
 [beacon]: beacons.html
 [comm link]: comm_links.html
 [fonts]: fonts.html